Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Step 3: Validator Addition

-Before your validator node can join the staking pool, you have to execute the following steps:
+Before your validator node can join the staking pool, follow one of the approaches below depending on whether you have already deposited the required stake or need delegations to accumulate enough funds.

+### Scenario 1: Already Activated Validators
+If your validator node has already met the minimum staking requirement, execute the following steps:

 1. **Set the Control Address**:
    ```bash